 The Competition Committee formulates a problem statement each year with a challenging conceptual or practical problem relevant to the interests of the adult learning and performance-improvement community.
 Graduate students who wish to respond will form teams of two and prepare a preliminary design abstract of no more than 1,500 words (12 point Times Roman font, double-spaced, 1 inch page margins, APA 6th edition style) that offers a proposed solution in response to the problem statement.
 Teams from all across the world may participate, and the two graduate students need not be at the same institution.

-For the final portion of the competition, the 3-5 member judging panel will then select up to three final papers based on creativity, theoretical soundness, and practicality.
-The graduate students will present these papers at a special session during the Annual AECT Convention.
+For the final portion of the competition, the 3-5 member judging panel will then select up to three final papers based on creativity, theoretical soundness, and feasibility.
+The graduate student teams will present these papers at a special session during the Annual AECT Convention.
 While the mentor may help the students prepare for this session, he/she can play no role in the presentation itself.
-The judging panel, who will be joined by a fourth or fifth member from PacifiCorp, will then select the best presentation from that session for special recognition at the D&D/RTD Awards Luncheon at the conference.
+The judging panel, who will be joined by a fourth or fifth member will then select the best presentation from that session for special recognition at the D&D/RTD Awards Luncheon at the conference.
+The new judge(s) will not necessarily have an Instructional Design background.
 Presentations will be judged on creativity, feasibility, clarity, teamwork, and professionalism.

 All graduate student finalists invited to present at AECT must be AECT members.
 Each student finalist will receive free conference registration however the cost of membership is the responsibility of the student finalist.
-Each of the three finalist teams will also receive their D&D Awards luncheon at the conference at no charge.
+Each of the three finalist teams will also be required to attend the D&D Awards luncheon at the conference at no charge.

-All submissions for the competition must be in PDF file format and submitted to the AECT sponsored proposal submission system by 5PM EST of the appropriate deadline listed on the Timeline page.
-You will receive an email confirmation when your submission has been received.
+All submissions for the competition must be in PDF file format and submitted to the AECT sponsored proposal submission system by midnight of the appropriate deadline listed on the Timeline page.
+Each team will receive an email confirmation when it's submission has been received.